duckdb/duckdb-web/docs/sql/configuration.md

 title: Configuration
 selected: Documentation/Configuration
 ---
 DuckDB has a number of configuration options that can be used to change the behavior of the system.
 The configuration options can be set using either the `SET` statement or the `PRAGMA` statement.
+They can also be reset to their original values using the `RESET` statement.

 ### Examples
 ```sql